 2 small black pom poms

-as many different coloured play doughs as you can get (I did not make these as I had a collection in the cupboard stored up from past birthdays and Christmas!)
+as many different coloured playdoh as you can get (I did not make these as I had a collection in the cupboard stored up from past birthdays and Christmas!)

 green ribbon, cut into 4 pieces